Raman Patrick Sisupalan

-Raman Patrick Sisupalan is an English former professional footballer of Indian descent who is currently working as foreign coaches liaison at Kovalam FC of the Kerala Premier League.
+Raman Patrick Sisupalan is an English former professional footballer who is currently working as foreign coaches liaison at Kovalam FC of the Kerala Premier League.
 He played as a midfielder and last played for Viva Kerala FC of the I-League as a player of Indian origin.

 Personal life

 Born in England, Sisupalan began his football career in London and spent some years teaching at Alexandra Park School before moving to India to play professional football.
 He also worked at the Petchey Academy and at Northumberland Park Community School.

 Club career

 During his early career, he played football for University of Rio Grande and futsal for FC White Bear.
 He later switched to football predominantly, as his professional career.

 Viva Kerala

 He signed for Kerala-based I-League side Viva Kerala in 2009.
 Under the coaching of A M Sreedharan, he was all set to be debuted for Viva Kerala in the IFA Shield in Kolkata, against East Bengal FC.
 But later, the club withdrew from the tournament due to failure to register players on time and Sisupalan missed the debut opportunity.